Suzzat9/proj-bust_a_move/README.md

 # Team Bust-a-Move!
 Exploring Regional Mobility in the United States

-This is a project I worked on with two other classmates, on visualizing regional mobility in the US.
+This is a project I worked on with two other classmates, on visualizing regional mobility in the US during the covid-19 pandemic.
 The proj-paper file has more details on our scope and methodology.

 ## How to Install
 We have included an install.sh and requirements.txt file for the user to create a virtual environment and download the required packages.
 After doing this, run $ python3 app.py in the terminal.
 The user will then be directed to a web address that runs the application.